photojohn/twino_HW/README.md

 # twino_HW
-Required Postgress DB.
-I used last stable version.
+Required Postgresql DB.
+I used version 9.5.4.

-Create DB user twino with a password twino
+Create DB user twino with a password twino and run DB script "dbScripts/twino.sql" to create structure and some data.